Piyush811999/blog/src/posts/Reading Logs.md

 | 09-09-2025 | [Speaker for the Dead](https://www.goodreads.com/book/show/7967.Speaker_for_the_Dead) | 63         | 12,13,14      |

 ### Week-2
-Finished reading [Speaker for the Dead](https://www.goodreads.com/book/show/7967.Speaker_for_the_Dead) on the morning of Day-3 of this week.
-I loved it, I would rate it 5/5.
-Started reading [The Handmaid's Tale](https://www.goodreads.com/book/show/34454589-the-handmaid-s-tale) (About time, it has been on my shelf for more than a year perhaps even two) and [The Brothers Karamazov](https://www.goodreads.com/book/show/4934.The_Brothers_Karamazov) (I've always wanted to read it but it's length seemed daunting, it's around 800-900 pages long, next month I am planning to view a play adaptation for the same that gave me reason to start this and also gave me a deadline to finish it by and hoping to finish it before watching the play.)
+Finished reading [Speaker for the Dead](https://www.goodreads.com/book/show/7967.Speaker_for_the_Dead) on the morning of Day 3 of this week.
+I loved it.
+I would rate it 5/5.
+Started reading [The Handmaid's Tale](https://www.goodreads.com/book/show/34454589-the-handmaid-s-tale) (About time.
+It has been on my shelf for more than a year, perhaps even two).
+And [The Brothers Karamazov](https://www.goodreads.com/book/show/4934.The_Brothers_Karamazov) (I've always wanted to read it, but its length seemed daunting.
+It’s around 800-900 pages long.
+Next month, I am planning to view a play adaptation of the same that gave me reason to start this and also gave me a deadline to finish it by, hoping to finish it before watching the play.)
-Later half of this week I didn't read as much as I'd like to.
-I think it takes some time to settle into a new novel and I've started two.
-If it's get's daunting I think I'll just focus on the one I like more first.
+Later half of this week, I didn't read as much as I'd like to.
+I think it takes some time to settle into a new novel, and I've started two.
+If it gets daunting, I think I'll just focus on the one I like more first.

 | Date       | Book/s                                                                                                                                                                                               | Pages/Percent Read | Chapters Read |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------ | ------------- |